→ since spring 2026 · tuesdays · 7:30 am ET

 The boundary is the service.

-Bring me the one
+Bring me the one you can't hold.

 A real situation, in your own words.
 The fear behind it, not just the mechanics.
-You can stay anonymous.
-If your submission becomes a column, identifying details get changed.
+The form takes about five minutes.
+I read every one.

-If you've never struggled with this — if you've always charged what you're worth, fired the wrong-fit clients, said no without flinching — you're probably not my audience.
+If you've never struggled with this.
+If you've always charged what you're worth, fired the wrong-fit clients, said no without flinching.
+You're probably not my audience.
 The Reframe is for the rest of us.

 — Rebecca